-- 2. Ballots or sections of ballots shall be voided if voting instructions are violated. - 3.
+- 1. The Judiciary will convene and votes will be certified in a closed session. - 2.
+Ballots or sections of ballots shall be voided if voting instructions are violated. - 3.
 The following additional persons shall be eligible to be present during ballot certification: - a.
 One (1) representative from Campus Police - b.
 Dean of Students - c.
 Other interested parties at the discretion of the Judiciary

-PART X FIECTION RESULTS
+PART X ELECTION RESULTS

-- 1. The Government Elections Officer will deliver official results of the election to all parties as indicated on the elections calendar - 2.
+- 1. The Government Elections Officer will deliver official results of the election to all parties as indicated on the elections calendar. - 2.
 The official results of the election will also be posted on the ASI student government website.